 In most cases, there's plenty of free space on a disk, so you can shrink the partition to create new or expand other volume.
 But in few servers, the whole system disk is almost full.
 In that case, no software can add space to C drive from another separate disk.

-Resize virtual partition for Server 2008 in VMware/Hyper-V
+4. Resize partition for Server 2008 VM in VMware/Hyper-V

 If you run Windows Server 2008 as guest virtual machine in VMware or Hyper-V, firstly, check if there's plenty of free space on the same disk.
 If yes, follow the first video above to resize partitions.